adenk2/IS477/README.md

 python run_all.py
 ```

 **Important**: The script will check for the manual NASS download (Step 1) and prompt you if it's missing.
-Follow the instructions in `documentation/USDA_NASS_Data_Acquisition.md` to download this file before running.
+If you have additional questions follow the instructions in `documentation/USDA_NASS_Data_Acquisition.md` to download this file before running.

 #### What Our Script Does